- Who are you?

-Some of the authors here use their real names, but others choose to blog anonymously for a variety of reasons.
+Some of the authors here use their real names, but others choose to blog under a pseudonym for a variety of reasons.
 Some of us have professional reasons for doing so, others of us are reluctant to expose ourselves to the kind of personal threats sometimes made online.
 Those of us using pseudonyms discussed this issue long and hard before we began and came down on the side of anonymity.
 We hope you can see why.
 You might also want to contemplate the implications of this link.

 If you want to get hold of us, have a look on the Contact Page.

 We do, but in the spirit of a cooperative endeavour we get help from time to time from a range of people from the labour movement whose technical skills we couldn’t do without.
 Thanks guys!

 The sysop paid for the server as part of his contribution to the site and did so since the site was started in August 2007 on his home server until we started with carrying advertisements.
 These days we have dropped the costs so far that the site is paid for by small voluntary donations.
 If you want to contribute towards the costs of running the server any donations are more than welcome.